 Growing up in the Sputnik era, Stan McKenzie dreamed of becoming an astronaut.
 He attended Massachusetts Institute of Technology and studied math and science.
 Then he grew to be 6' 4", a size that forced him to resign himself to a profession that carried more weight.
 He decided to become a professor of literature instead and acquired a Ph.D. from the University of Rochester in that field.

 Stan grew accustomed to opening his home to students during his first years in Rochester when he lived in Kate Gleason Hall.
-"My wife became the assistant director of housing at RIT, and we had students stop by all the time," he says.
+"My wife became the assistant director of housing at RIT, and we had students stop by all the time," he said.
 "That is how I initially became involved in Student Affairs."
 So involved he won Student Affair's "A+ /Leadership Award" in 1989, and the “Student Affairs Award for Promoting Learning Outside the Classroom” in 2003.

-Other milestone contributions include serving as co-chair of the RIT Strategic Planning Committee, co-chair of the RIT Priorities and Objectives Committee, chair of Faculty Council, President's Search Committee member, the Reporter Magazine advisory board member, Residence Life Advisory Board member, and faculty advisor of Phi Kappa Tau fraternity.
+Other milestone contributions included serving as co-chair of the RIT Strategic Planning Committee, co-chair of the RIT Priorities and Objectives Committee, chair of Faculty Council, President's Search Committee member, the Reporter Magazine advisory board member, Residence Life Advisory Board member, and faculty advisor of Phi Kappa Tau fraternity.

 He earned a Ph.D. in 1971 and a M.A. in 1967 in English literature at the University of Rochester, and a B.S. in "Science and Humanities" at MIT in 1964.

-Regarding his current position as provost, Stan says, "It is an honor to serve a university that is positioned to hold an even higher place among U.S. educational institutions.
+Regarding his position as provost, Stan said, "It is an honor to serve a university that is positioned to hold an even higher place among U.S. educational institutions.
 My goal remains to advance RIT's strategic plan implementation.
 Through this plan we have the means to strengthen programs that will serve new students, transfer students and adults who want the very best in career education."